Skip to main content

 An individual is considered a cancer survivor from the time of diagnosis through the rest of life.
 Learn why the number of cancer survivors is increasing and more.

-There are millions of adults and children in the United States who are cancer survivors.
-An individual is considered a cancer survivor from the time of diagnosis through the rest of life.
-As a result, what being a survivor means to you may change over time.
+Millions of adults and children in the United States have been diagnosed with cancer in their lifetime.
+A person is considered a cancer survivor from the time of diagnosis through the balance of life.
+There are many types of survivors, including those living with cancer and those free of cancer.
+What being a survivor means to you may change over time, and some people might prefer another term entirely to describe themselves.

-The pages below provide information to help cope with these changes.
 To read our booklet for cancer survivors, see NCI's Facing Forward: Life After Cancer Treatment.
-To learn more about survivorship and NCI research, see our Office of Cancer Survivorship.
-You will also be able to see stories from other cancer survivors on their site.
+To learn more about survivorship and NCI research, and to read stories from cancer survivors, see our Office of Cancer Survivorship page.

-Adjusting to physical and emotional changes after cancer treatment and tips on coping with fear of recurrence.
+Learn about adjusting to physical and emotional changes after cancer treatment and coping with fear of recurrence as a cancer survivor.

 • Follow-Up Medical Care